Environmental Data Analysis

 p_pm # print static ggplot

-Key Findings: All 10 stations show systematic winter exceedances, with peak concentrations reaching 4-10x the MAC limit during heating season (November-February).
-Even during summer months, many stations hover near or above the regulatory threshold, indicating year-round exposure with dangerous seasonal spikes.
+Key Findings: All 10 stations show systematic winter peaks far above the annual-average standard, with monthly averages reaching 4-10x the annual-average MAC during heating season (November-February).
+Even during summer months, many stations hover near or above the annual-average threshold, indicating year-round exposure with dangerous seasonal spikes.

 Sulfur Dioxide (SO₂) Trends: The Coal Combustion Signature